Can you work remotely from Serbia?

 - If you want to stay longer: Register as a freelancer (takes a few days, a lawyer does it all).
 This gives you a legal basis for staying AND a very good tax rate.

 - After that: Pay a fixed monthly tax, live your life.
-Renew your residence permit every 1β3 years.
+Your residence-and-work permit is now issued for up to 3 years at a time, and renews.

-Serbia has a freelancer registration system called a pauΕ‘alac (pronounced "pow-sha-lats").
-Don't worry about the word β here's what matters:
+Serbia has a freelancer registration system called a paušalac (pronounced "pow-sha-lats").
+Don't worry about the word — here's what matters:

 Compare this to, say, Germany (up to 45% income tax) or the UK (up to 40%) and you can see why Serbia has become popular.